hungphongbk/vue-ssr-docs/vi/hydration.md

 <div id="app" data-server-rendered="true">
 ```

-The `data-server-rendered` special attribute lets the client-side Vue know that the markup is rendered by the server and it should mount in hydration mode.
+The `data-server-rendered` special attribute lets the client-side Vue know that the markup is rendered by the server và it should mount in hydration mode.
 Note that it didn't add `id="app"`, just the `data-server-rendered` attribute: you need to add the ID or some other selector to the app's root element yourself or the app won't hydrate properly.

 In development mode, Vue will assert the client-side generated virtual DOM tree matches the DOM structure rendered from the server.
-If there is a mismatch, it will bail hydration, discard existing DOM and render from scratch. **In production mode, this assertion is disabled for maximum performance.**
+If there is a mismatch, it will bail hydration, discard existing DOM và render from scratch. **In production mode, this assertion is disabled for maximum performance.**

 ### Chú ý quan trọng